 Surprisingly, Senzaemon Nakiri sides with Azami, which means Azami has hijacked the judging panel.
 But Soma is calm during the whole affair, calling it a lucky break since now Azami himself has joined the battle of his own free will.

 The 5th Bout is where things will get a bit more interesting.
 Senzaemon proposes a two-versus-two cooking match, with each team member creating a complimentary appetizer and main dish.
 Azami agrees to the terms for the final round of the Regiment de Cuisine.

 Unlike the previous bouts, there is no clearly-defined culinary theme for creating the dish, which means there are no boundaries.
 The only stipulation is that the dish must represent true gourmet cooking.

 Soma Yukihira and Erina Nakiri must work together since they’re the last two remaining Rebels.
 They’ll be facing off against Rindo Kobayashi and Eishi Tsukasa for determining the fate of the Totsuki Culinary Academy.
 Will Soma be able to overcome Azami’s biased tastebuds?

-Unfortunately, Shokugeki no Soma anime fans will have to wait until Food Wars!
-Season 4 to find out what happens at the ending.
-Let’s just hope J.C.
-Staff does not make audiences simmer on the stove.
+Unfortunately, Shokugeki no Soma anime fans will have to watch Food Wars!
+Season 4 to find out what happens next.
+Let’s just glad the fifth and final season is just around the corner in 2020.
 Stay tuned!